pnp/pnpjs/packages/common/docs/util.md

 Determines if a supplied url is absolute and returns true; otherwise returns false.

+## stringIsNullOrEmpty

+Determines if a supplied string is null or empty

 ## Removed

 Some methods that were no longer used internally by the @pnp libraries have been removed from this class.
 You can find the source for those methods